Films for Diverse Communities

 Pleasant Valley High School

-Student Names: Brad Ricketts and Calvin Freer
+Filmakkers: Brad Ricketts and Calvin Freer

 Advisor: Michael Peck

-Language: English with English closed captioning
+Language: English with English closed captions

 High school students discuss how sports team culture involves always having each others’ back and how the same can be applied to supporting people experiencing depression.